 14. Marine Science Center New Smyrna Beach

-Among the resident birds are bald eagles, brown pelican, owls, and hawks.
+Among the resident birds are bald eagles, brown pelicans, owls, and hawks.
 There's also gopher tortoise, box turtles, snakes, and a stingray touch pool

 15. New Smyrna Beach Restaurants